-The College of Biomedical Sciences offers many programs designed to further your graduate education through research opportunities.
+The College of Life Sciences offers many programs designed to further your graduate education through research opportunities.

 JCBS Student Summer Research Program gives undergraduates the opportunity to work in the laboratories of innovative faculty researchers at our leading health sciences university.

-The MD/PhD Program is a collaborative effort and partnership that incorporates the medical education and research programs of the Sidney Kimmel Medical College and the biomedical PhD training programs of the Jefferson Graduate College of Biomedical Sciences.
+The MD/PhD Program is a collaborative effort and partnership that incorporates the medical education and research programs of the Sidney Kimmel Medical College and the biomedical PhD training programs of the Jefferson College of Life Sciences.

 Sidney Kimmel Medical College